 I’ve gathered some tips to help you deal with these situations as quickly and calmly as possible.
 Communication is key to peacefully resolving any financial issue which may arise.

-5 Tips for Managing Financial Issues
+5 Tips to Manage Financial Issues in Marriage

 1.)
 Choose a Good Time to Communicate

 Finding a time when you can sit down and have a discussion with your partner can be difficult.
 After all, you are busy, you probably have kids that demand your time, and one or both of you have work obligations.
 And, if you are like my family, you have other responsibilities that can be demanding as well, such as your role at church, or a community organization.

 A great way to ensure you have the time to discuss finances is to set aside a one time a month corporate family meeting.
 This gives you a set time touch base on where the income and debts are being allocated, discuss any upcoming decisions that need to be made, and share any concerns for what might be an issue.